Sofiya-Banmala/Sales-Dashboard-PowerBI-Project/README.md

 - Applying statistical logic to detect outliers and patterns

 The project showcases a full-cycle analytics process—from data prep to insights delivery—and is part of my growing portfolio in business intelligence and reporting.

-Feel free to clone, explore, or provide suggestions for improvement!